-As as test of Ramey's (1991) hypothesis, we compare a direct measure of overhead labor to the share of nonproduction workers within a particular industry.
+As test of Ramey's (1991) hypothesis, we compare a direct measure of overhead labor to the share of nonproduction workers within a particular industry.
 Our direct measure is computed from the number of workers at automobile assembly plants when they are running one shift versus two shifts.
-If part of employment under one shift consists of overhead labor, then employment should rise by less than 100 percent when a second shift is added.
-According to Levitt, List and Syverson (2013, p.
-675), adding a second shift increased employment at the automobile plant in their study by 80 percent.
-This implies that overhead labor is 11 percent of total employment when two shifts are running and 20 percent of total employment when one shift is running.
+If part of employment under one shift consists of overhead labor, then employment should rise by less than 100% when a second shift is added.
+According to Levitt, List, and Syverson (2013, p.
+675), adding a second shift increased employment at the automobile plant in their study by 80%.
+This implies that overhead labor is 11% of total employment when two shifts are running and 20% of total employment when one shift is running.7 Since automobile assembly plants run two or more shifts 80% of the time, the steady-state ratio of overhead to total employment at plants should be closer to 11%.
+In industry data, the share of nonproduction workers at automobile assembly plants averaged 18% of total employment over 1958-2009.8 Thus, the direct evidence on employment by shifts in the automobile industry supports our contention that nonproduction workers are an upper bound on overhead labor.